jart/lobstermacs/MANUAL.markdown

   work as you'd expect between applications.
 Right clicking is favored over middle clicking.

+* Standard Emacs completion (dabbrev-expand: `M-/`) has been improved significantly for fast and easy completion of file-names, symbols, dictionary words and more.

 * Code intelligence, completion, definition jumping and browsing work out of the box for Lisp, Ruby, Python, Erlang and C/C++.
 Thanks to the "company" library, you can even get context-sensitive drop-down